barracudanetworks/waf-azure-templates/ARMTemplates/contrib/Quickstart-WAF-HA-AS-1NIC-ELB/README.md

 ## Deployed resources
 Following resources will be created by the template:
 - One Azure VNET with 2 subnets (1 for the WAF and a second for the web server)
-- One external Basic Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
+- One external Basic Azure Load Balancer containing the deployed virtual machines with a public IP and services for HTTP and HTTPS
 - Two Barracuda Web Application Firewall virtual machines
 - Both WAF systems are deployed in an Availability Set